Webinars

 One of our country’s most prominent curator-scholars shares the unique perspective of his decades-long engagement with Frederic Church and Olana.
 This personal reflection looks back on how he came to know Church, to study him and his work seriously in graduate school, to work as a curator of his work in groundbreaking exhibitions and publications, and brings the story down to the present day with his bird’s-eye view of the recent fate of Church’s work, including rediscoveries, new research, and the art market.

-Partners in Design: Frederic Church, Calvert Vaux, and the making of Olana’s Main House
+Partners in Design: Frederic Church, Calvert Vaux, and the Making of Olana’s Main House

 September 30, 2020